JustinRice/gbapong/README.md

 # gbapong
-Simple pong for the GameBoy Advance
+Simple pong for the GameBoy Advance.

+Coded in C, and compiled with gbacc.

+Compiled .elf file runs on the VisiualBoyAdvance